OSU-Sustainability-Office/energy-dashboard/README.md

   - name: name of the block (specify for creation along with user_id)
   - id: leave null for creation, needed for update
   - user_id: only needed for creation of block
-  - date_range: range to display the data, information about the format of this is shown in the getMeterData section of the api
+  - date_range: range to display the data, special formatted string, integer followed by specifier (d = day, m = month, h = hour, i = minute, y = year)
+    - EX: 30d -> 30 Day range
   - graph_type: type of graph the block displays, int value (0-255)
   - meter_group_id: specified to change the meter point of the group
   - meter_point: specified in conjunction with meter_group_id to change the metering point